 These fruits and vegetables are laden with nutrients, antioxidants and fiber which increase your energy and help keep that winter-weight at bay.
 They may help reduce your risk of cancer too.

 4. Protect Your Skin From the Inside-Out and Outside-In

 Cold, dry air quickly sucks moisture from our skin.
 Combine that with a blasting of hot air from a central heating unit and some nice scratchy winter fabric and your skin can end up being one dry, itchy, scaly mess.

 Keep moisture locked into your skin with a heavy, oil-based moisturizer.
 Lather it on every time you bath or shower or whenever your skin feels dry.
 Drink plenty of water and eat foods like berries which are high in antioxidants, omega-3 fatty acids (found in salmon, walnuts, or take omega-3 supplements), and consider using a humidifier to help add moisture to the air.

 5. Watch Your Vitamin D Levels

 Do you seem to succumb to every cold, flu, or stomach bug doing the rounds?
 Perhaps you are just generally feeling a bit blue.
 Both our immune system and our mood rely on vitamin D. Because vitamin D is made in our bodies after exposure to the sun, it is not uncommon for people to become vitamin D deficient during the winter months.
 Vitamin D also helps ensure that our bodies absorb and retain calcium and phosphorus for building bone.

 Ask you doctor for a blood test to determine where your vitamin D levels fall.
-If yours are low, you may benefit from a daily vitamin D supplement with at least 600 to 1,000 IU of vitamin D.
+If yours are low, you may benefit from a daily vitamin D supplement of 400–800 IU/day (10–20 micrograms).

 6. Try to Keep a Regular Sleep Schedule